Bachelor of Science in Criminal Justice Administration

-To receive a Bachelor of Science in Criminal Justice Administration, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and the University General Education requirements.
-In the absence of transfer credit, additional general electives may be necessary to satisfy total units for the degree.
-The following courses are specific degree requirements.
-Refer to the section on undergraduate admission procedures for specific information regarding application and evaluation.
+To receive the Associate of Science in Criminal Justice Administration, students must complete at least 90 quarter units, 31.5 of which must be taken in residence at National University.
+All students must complete a minimum of 34.5 units of the Associate of Science General Education requirements.
+Refer to the section on undergraduate admission requirements for additional information regarding admission and evaluation.

 Requirements for the Major (9 courses; 40.5 quarter units)

 Students who plan to transition to the BS in Criminal Justice Administration or who desire further knowledge within the Criminal Justice field and who need elective units are encouraged to take any of the following to meet the overall unit requirement for the Associate degree.